Surface Functional Renormalization Group for Layered Quantum Materials: Results

 We carry out FRG simulations for $t'\in\{0,-0.25,-0.5\}$ on a $11\times11$ grid for $v,w\in[0,1]$.
 Moreover, we investigate the two cases $U=3$ and $U=5$.
 We integrate the FRG flow [\cref{eq:frg-equation}] using an adaptive Euler scheme and calculate the vertex function on a $20\times20$ Bravais momentum mesh, refined with $45\times45$ points in the loop integrals~\footnote{ For details on the numerical methods see Ref.~\cite{beyer2022reference}.
 The open-source implementation of the Hubbard-SSH model FRG~\cite{code} makes use of the publicly available divERGe library~\cite{profe2024diverge, profe2024diverge-code}. }.
 We consider the flow diverged when the maximum element of the four-point vertex reaches $3\cdot10^{1}$.
 The corresponding scale at which the divergence occurs is labelled by $\Lambda_\mathrm{C}$.
 With our choice of the sharp cutoff as regulator, the value of $\Lambda_\mathrm{C}$ roughly corresponds to an onset temperature of the order.
 By inspection of which channel causes the divergence, we can differentiate between spin- and charge-density waves and superconducting instabilities.
 Analysis of the four-point vertex at the critical scale enables us to obtain more details about the instability, i.e., the leading ordering vector or symmetry of the superconducting state.

 \Cref{fig:phases} shows a $v$-$w$ false color plot of the critical scale for different values of $t'$ and $U$, where the red and blue color-maps indicate whether a superconducting or a magnetic instability is dominating.
 The FRG result for the two-dimensional Hubbard model, i.e., spin-density wave (SDW) instabilities at $t'=0$ and $t'=-0.5$ as well as a superconducting (SC) instability at $t'=-0.25$ is reproduced for the $v=0$ case, where the surface layer is decoupled from the bulk.
 Furthermore, we observe that in most regimes of the phase diagram, the type of instability is independent of $v$ and $w$, up to the point where the coupling to the bulk becomes strong enough to suppress order entirely for $v>w$.
 Only for $U=5$ and $t'=-0.25$, a small area of SDW ordering emerges upon setting $v$ and $w$ to small, nonzero values.
 Moreover, the presumption of a reduced tendency towards strongly correlated states for $v\geq w$ is mostly fulfilled, except for the $t'=0$ case, where the SDW instability is strong enough to prevail in the bilayer case (with $w=0$ and $v=1$).
 In addition, we note that in the limit towards a homogeneous three dimensional system surface states have a weakened spectral density, which leads to decreased ordering tendencies along the diagonal line in $(v,w)$ phase space.
+The prevalence of order in the upper left triangle ($w>v$) of the phase diagrams in \cref{fig:phases} is tied to the presence of the topological surface state.

 We analyze the SDW phases in greater detail by calculating the interacting magnetic susceptibility $\chi_f(\bvec q)$ from the vertex at the critical scale $\Lambda_\mathrm{C}$:

 where we used the non-interacting susceptibility